Shell Setting Up ‘New Energies’ Unit. Oil & Gas Companies to Cause Clash of Giants in Offshore Wind?

-Big competition is approaching offshore wind as oil and gas companies are searching for their place under the Sun within the sector, DONG Energy’s CEO Henrik Poulsen said.
+Big competition era in offshore wind is approaching as oil and gas companies are searching for their place under the Sun within the sector, DONG Energy’s CEO Henrik Poulsen said.
 “We’re talking about huge companies with significant capital and execution power.
 We need to just keep sharpening our sword,” Poulsen told The Wall Street Journal.

 They’ve got what it takes